turingschool/front-end-curriculum/lessons/module-2/closures.md

 In our example above, the lexical scope for our `getHangry` function is the scope (and any variables) that are contained within `eatSnack`.

 All inner functions (since functions create new scope) are statically (lexically) bound during the Creation Phase to the parent context in which the inner function was physically defined in the source/program code.
+Said another way, the getHangry() function is defined inside the definition of the eatSnack() function - because of this, we can't call getHangry() outside of the eatSnack() function.
+It won't work, because its scope is limited to within the eatSnack() function where it was defined.

 ## Closures